 According to several news outlets, Facebook is planning to merge messaging in WhatsApp, Instagram, and Messenger some time in early 2020.
+With user information being shared across three platforms, data protection and security best practices are paramount.
 This merger is expected to help brands:

 - Communicate across these platforms seamlessly

 - Track customers’ data and protect it

 These apps will still appear as standalone platforms, but they’d be merged in the back-end so that it’s easier for brands to talk to customers wherever they spend time online.

 But even with all of these benefits, there’s been push back.
 With the amount of user data collected every day, end-users are also concerned about how their data’s being utilized.
 In fact, a recent report by the Travelers Consumer Risk Index found that “consumers are more concerned about the security of their private information and personal data than their physical well-being.”